uwcryoem/uwcryoem.github.io/docs/_sources/SlurmJobScheduler/SlurmUserGuide.rst.txt

     512 GB total system memory available
     Nodes are reserved for intensive machine learning jobs

-a5000 - users Nvidia A5000 GPUs - 8 of these compute nodes available
+a5000 - uses Nvidia A5000 GPUs - 8 of these compute nodes available

     1x AMD EPYC 7713P 64-Core Processor (total of 128 threads)
     4x A5000 GPUs are available
     512 GB total system memory available
     Nodes are best used for conventional GPU processing jobs

+r5000 - uses Nvidia RTX 5000 Ada GPUs - 2 of these compute nodes available

+    1x AMD EPYC 9534 64-Core Processor (total of 128 threads)
+    4x R5000 GPUs are available
+    512 GB total system memory
+    Nodes are best uses for conventional GPU processing jobs

 cpu - uses CPU only - no GPU - 4 of these compute nodes available